 Here are some scientifically-backed benefits of lavender chamomile tea:

 - Increases Anxiety.
 Caffeine in teas and coffee has psychostimulant effects, which trigger your body’s “fight or flight” hormones.
 These hormones are known to not only increase anxiety, but other side effects like nervousness, heart palpitations, and even panic attacks as well (7).
-Research has also shown that this ingredient causes worse issues for people already living with mental issues, such as anxiety and stress, as it inadvertently leads to depression (36).
+Research has also shown that this ingredient worsens issues for people already living with mental issues, such as anxiety and stress, and may inadvertently lead to depression (36).

 - Affects Your Sleep.
 Research has shown that taking caffeine any less than six hours before your bedtime can lead to issues with falling asleep, circadian sleep schedule reversals, rebound sleepiness, and much more.
 People who live caffeine-free, on the other hand, tend to sleep more blissfully and for longer (13, 14, 12)

 - Affects The Shine And Health Of Your Teeth.
 A bright smile is one of the most attractive features in a person.
 Unfortunately, if you drink caffeinated drinks often, you are likely to end up with stained teeth.
-With an average pH value of 4.85 to 5.10, caffeine is considered acidic, and research has shown that acidic beverages not only stain teeth but can ruin them as well (6, 5).
+With an average pH value of 4.85 to 5.10, caffeine is considered acidic, and research has shown that acidic beverages not only stain teeth but can damage the enamel as well (6, 5).

 - Leads To Imbalanced Hormones (Especially In Women).
-According to a study by The American Journal of Clinical Nutrition, having just two cups of coffee a day can throw your reproductive hormones out of whack.
-The study showed that in Black and Asian women, caffeine led to elevated estrogen levels, while in white/Caucasian women, the same led to a drop in their estrogen levels (9).
+According to a study in The American Journal of Clinical Nutrition, having just two cups of coffee a day can throw your reproductive hormones out of whack.
+The study showed that in Asian women, caffeine intake greater than 200 mg per day was associated with higher estrogen levels, while in white/Caucasian women, the same was associated with lower estrogen levels (9).
 This ingredient has also been linked to the aggravation of vasomotor symptoms like hot flashes, vaginal dryness, night sweats, etc., among postmenopausal women (10).

 - Chronic Headaches.
-According to a study by the American Academy of Neurology Journals, it increases the risk for chronic daily headache onset, regardless of headache type (11).
+According to a study in the American Academy of Neurology Journals, it increases the risk for chronic daily headache onset, regardless of headache type (11).

 Whether you’re a workout beast or just a beginner making your first foray into the world of fitness and dieting – BetterMe has a lot to offer to both newbies and experts!
 Install the app and experience the versatility first-hand!